Zi:Kill: Early years and rise: 1987–1991

-Zi:Kill (originally called G-Kill) was formed in November 1987 with Ken on guitar and Seiichi on bass.
-Tusk joined in February 1988 and soon after Masami joined on drums.
+Zi:Kill (originally called G-Kill) was formed in November 1987 by guitarist Ken and bassist Seiichi.
+They were joined by former Aura drummer Masami, before vocalist Tusk completed the first lineup in February 1988.
 On April 20 they played their first show at Meguro Rokumeikan.
-In 1989 they released their first album, Shin Sekai ~Real of the World~ on the label Ghost Disc.
-The album was reissued on July 21, this time distributed by Extasy Records, whose founder Yoshiki was introduced to the band by his X Japan bandmate hide, and with the extra track "Karei".
-After a May 3 concert at Meguro Live Station Masami left the group.
+In March 1989 they released their first album, Shin Sekai ~Real of the World~ on the record label Ghost Disc.
+A flexi disc of "Karei" was distributed for free at the album's release concerts.
+Shin Sekai was reissued on July 21, this time distributed by Extasy Records, whose founder Yoshiki was introduced to the band by his X Japan bandmate Hide, and with the extra track "Karei".
+After a May 3 concert at Meguro Live Station, Masami left the group.

 Their first album proved to be successful, with the band becoming one of the more popular groups in Japan's emerging visual kei scene.
-After recruiting new drummer Yukihiro and signing to Extasy, they released their second album Close Dance in 1990.
+After recruiting new drummer Yukihiro and signing to Extasy, they released their second album Close Dance in March 1990.
 The album was an even greater success; it reached the first position of Oricon's indies chart, with 30,000 copies pre-ordered.
 During an October 10 show at Shibuya Kōkaidō, Zi:Kill announced their signing with major label Toshiba EMI, who also gave the band their own label, Planet Earth.

 After a small tour Zi:Kill went to London, where they worked on their major label debut.
 The group had become known for infighting within the band, and upon completing the album, Yukihiro was fired at a December 28, 1990 gig at Kawasaki Club Citta.

 Desert Town, their major label debut, appeared to be the bands breakthrough album when it was released in 1991.
 It hit the Oricon top ten, and their debut single "Lonely" sold 40,000 copies.
 In 2004, it was named one of the top albums from 1989 to 1998 in an issue of the music magazine Band Yarouze.
-However, after recruiting new drummer Tetsu and starting a nationwide tour, the band began a bitter dispute with Toshiba EMI that led to Zi:Kill leaving the label.
+However, after recruiting former D'erlanger drummer Tetsu and starting a nationwide tour, the band began a bitter dispute with Toshiba EMI that led to Zi:Kill leaving the label.
 The band ceased promotion of Desert Town, spending the rest of the year playing only a handful of shows.
 On September 24, 1991 Tetsu announced he was leaving the group.
 The single "Hero" was released three days later, with Sceana of Kamaitachi providing backing vocals on the B-side "Your Face".